-Kimbe Bay Logistics – located roughly a third of the way along the large island of New Britain and, with the closest international gateway at Port Moresby, the only way to get to Kimbe Bay is to fly there from the national capital.
+Kimbe Bay Logistics.
+Located roughly a third of the way along the large island of New Britain.
+The closest international gateway is Port Moresby.
+So the only way to get to Kimbe Bay is to fly there from the national capital.

-Kimbe Bay’s airport is called Hoskins (HKN), which is located just outside of town and is served by both Air Nuigini and Airlines PNG (APNG) on a regular basis.
-With some careful planning it is usually possible to arrive in to Port Moresby late morning and then catch a connecting flight to Hoskins in the afternoon so that you can avoid having to stay overnight in Port Moresby.
+Kimbe Bay’s airport is called Hoskins (HKN).
+It is located just outside of town and is served by both Air Nuigini and PNG Air on a regular basis.
+With some careful planning it is usually possible to arrive in to Port Moresby late morning.
+And then catch a connecting flight to Hoskins in the afternoon so that you can avoid having to stay overnight in Port Moresby.

-If you are traveling independently to Kimbe Bay there is usually a local taxi available at the airport, but agree the fare before you get in… Alternatively you might be able to get a lift in to town with one of the locals if you ask politely as generally people will help if they can.
+If you are traveling independently to Kimbe Bay.
+There is usually a local taxi available at the airport, but agree the fare before you get in… Alternatively you might be able to get a lift in to town with one of the locals if you ask politely.
+Generally people will help if they can.

 When to dive Kimbe Bay

-Kimbe Bay is protected from extreme weather by its unique topography and access to the reef systems is available throughout the year, although the conditions do vary.
+Kimbe Bay is protected from extreme weather by its unique topography.
+So access to the reef systems is available throughout the year, although the conditions do vary.

 September – November: Calm seas and superb visibility in the range of 25m+, but slightly colder water at around 27 deg C.